Ad-Chekk/EchoAI/README.md

 # Web Content Analyzer with LLMs 🧠🌐

 A powerful, intelligent web content analysis framework built with advanced **Large Language Models (LLMs)** and traditional **Machine Learning pipelines**.
-This tool can intelligently scrape, analyze, and visualize web data for sentiment, topics, summarization, and more.
+This tool can intelligently scrape, analyze, and visualize web data for  topics, summarization, Q and A qith the web based data and more. possible use cases include--\
+education - understant topics from web based sites instantly news based checking - analyze news and identify working entities (useful for cybersecurity and terrorism based news analysis) financial news analysys - analyse key economic entities and summarize financial news quickly to act on stocks and other investments

 ## 🔍 Features